aphalo/romnidriver/README.md

 install.packages("rJava")
 ```

-Once this installation has suceeded, we can install package
+Once this installation has succeeded, we can install package
-‘rOmniDriver’ from the Git repository at Bitbucket.
-For this we use
+‘rOmniDriver’ from the Git repository at GitHub For this we use package
-package ‘devtools’ that needs to be installed unless it has been already
+‘devtools’ that needs to be installed unless it has been already
 installed.

 ``` r